DIY Kitchen Drawer Dividers

 Although as an aside, due to my excitement at seeing how well it worked, I turned off the gun and stupidly laid it down on the rug.
 So yeah, now I have a scorch mark on my rug.
 (Tip: never place a hot heat gun on your rug!)

 The last step was to glue the brackets into place, to hold up the dividers.
 I used a tube of PL Premium Construction Adhesive and glued the wood trim to the edges of the drawers and to each other, depending on their layout.
 In some cases, where I felt extra strength was needed (like with the flatware) I used two pieces of wood, one on each side of the divider to ‘sandwich’ them in place.
 On the pieces that seemed sturdy enough, I just used one corner piece to glue the dividers in place.

 The glue was slippery until it dried (like snot on a doorknob, as my mamma used to say), so I had to use the measuring tape and adjust them a few times to make sure they were perfectly spaced out and straight.
 But they were easy to slide around and I simply wiped off any glue trails with a paper towel before it dried.

 Once everything was set up the way I wanted it, I placed the drawers under the ceiling fan to let the glue fully dry overnight.

 The following morning, I gave the dividers a few good tugs to make sure they would hold up to wear and tear and they were nice and strong!

 Then I placed all my stuff back inside.
-So organized!
+A great way to keep kitchen cabinets organized!